braze-inc/braze-docs/_docs/_partners/message_orchestration/attribution/singular.md

 # Singular

-> singular is a unified marketing analytics platform that delivers attribution, cost aggregation, creative reporting, and workflow automation.
+> Singular is a unified marketing analytics platform that delivers attribution, cost aggregation, creative reporting, and workflow automation.

 Singular allows you to import paid install attribution data to segment more intelligently within your lifecycle campaigns.

 ## Integration

-### step 1: integration requirements
+### Step 1: Integration requirements

 * This integration supports iOS and Android apps.
 * Your app will need Braze's SDK and Singular's SDK installed.